aiida-vasp/aiida-vasp/docs/source/tutorials/run_vasp_builder.rst

 Initial static run
 ^^^^^^^^^^^^^^^^^^

 #.
-First assemble a script to launch a VASP caluculation using the wurtzite-type SiC structure
+First assemble a script to launch a VASP calculation using the wurtzite-type SiC structure
    .
 The scripts to launch certain calculations can be designed in many different way.
    Let us fetch an example `AiiDA-VASP`_ run file::